OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 Microsoft uses the data we collect from Enterprise and Developer Software and Enterprise Appliances to provide and improve our products, to deliver customer support, to activate the product, to communicate with you, and to operate our business.

 Microsoft SQL Server is a relational database management platform and includes products that can be installed separately (such as SQL Server Management Studio).
-For detailed information about what data we collect, how we use it, and how to manage your privacy options, please see the SQL Server Privacy Supplement here.
+For detailed information about what data we collect, how we use it, and how to manage your privacy options, please see go.microsoft.com/fwlink/?linkid=868444.
 If you work in an organization, your administrator can set certain telemetry settings via Group Policy.

-Top of page Cognitive ServicesCognitive Services

-Microsoft Cognitive Services help developers build apps that can better comprehend data, such as by detecting faces and objects in images, understanding spoken words, or interpreting commands.
-We collect and use your data to provide the services, which includes improving and personalizing your experiences.

-Cognitive Services collect and use many types of data, such as images, audio files, video files, or text, all of which are retained by Microsoft.
-Microsoft has implemented business and technical measures designed to help de-identify some data Cognitive Services retain.
-De-identification will not anonymize data completely. for example, a person in a photograph could still be recognized by someone who knows that person.

-Microsoft and apps that use Cognitive Services may also collect and use your data.
-For example, Bing uses search queries collected through the Cognitive Services Bing Search APIs as described in the Bing section.
-Microsoft Translator uses data sent through the Cognitive Services Translator API as described in the Translator section.

 Top of page Productivity and Communications ProductsProductivity &.
 Communications Products